 Natanja believes in philanthropy that seeks out leaders making positive changes in their communities and centers their knowledge, expertise, and solutions.
 At the core of Natanja’s work and beliefs is the concept "do nothing about me without me."
-Natanja is committed to working in partnership with the full diversity of our communities particularly *women+ and girls+ of color (*including those who identify as women, nonbinary and/or genderfluid) and the LGBTQIA+ community to build a better future for everyone.
+Natanja is committed to working in partnership with the full diversity of our communities particularly women, girls, and gender-expansive people of color and the LGBTQIA+ community to build a better future for everyone.

 She believes in giving back by sharing her knowledge and expertise to create positive change within the community.
 She is a board member at Philanthropy Massachusetts and Harvard’s Phillips Brooks House and sits on the advisory boards of Harvard Law Center and Everyday Boston.
 Natanja also has an active family life with her five children and husband Jason.